Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Most people can’t sit through lines and lines of matter-of-fact copy and data.

 Mailshake makes data enjoyable and easily digestible with this post about marketing and advertising statistics through its interactivity and pops of color.
-The design and shareability is a perfect pairing, which goes to show why it has 220+ links at the time of writing this article.
+The design and shareability are a perfect pairing, which goes to show why it has more than 760 links.

 7. The Zebra — How Much Car Can I Afford Quiz